Crest House: Design

 Crest House represents a mixture of several different architectural styles, including Organic, Futuristic, Art Moderne.

 The overall design is intended to evoke a shooting star, with moon-shaped light fixtures inside completing the motif.

 The highlight of the design was the two-story star-shaped glass and steel platform.
 The upper floor housed an observation platform, while the lower floor housed the coffee shop.
 The star-shaped foundation is still evident on the observation platform today.

 The other main design feature are the four stone arches that flowed from the star platform that housed the main entrance to the building.
 These arches, like the rest of the concrete portions of the building, were faced with native stone, in order to better blend in with the environment.
 In fact, it blends in so well that the building can be difficult to see from a distance.
 These arches are still standing today.

 The interior was purportedly of an old-world style that Gus Roehling was fond of.
-This included details such as knotty panelling, sturdy timbers, hardwood floors, and heavy doors.
+This included details such as knotty paneling, sturdy timbers, hardwood floors, and heavy doors.